studiographene/SGSchemaSync/README.md

 *   `prettierConfigPath: string | undefined`: (Default: `undefined`) Path to a custom Prettier configuration file.
 If not set, Prettier will attempt to find a configuration file as per its standard discovery mechanism (e.g., `.prettierrc` in the project).
 Can be overridden by the `--prettier-config-path` CLI flag.
 *   `customRequesterAdapterPath: string`: (Default: `'sgClientSetup.ts'`) When `useDefaultRequester` is `false`, this is the path for the custom requester adapter file.
 If a relative path is provided (e.g., `myClientAdapter.ts` or `adapters/customAdapter.ts`), it will be created/looked for inside the main output directory (specified by `output` in config or `-o` in CLI).
 Absolute paths are used as-is.
 *   `scaffoldRequesterAdapter: boolean`: (Default: `true`) When `useDefaultRequester` is `false`, if this is `true` and the file at `customRequesterAdapterPath` does not exist, the tool will generate a basic scaffold for it, including commented-out imports and instantiations for all generated API tags.
 This file will not be overwritten if it already exists.
+*   `stripPathPrefix: string | undefined`: (Default: `undefined`) Optional string prefix to strip from the beginning of all paths obtained from the OpenAPI specification.
+For example, if your OpenAPI paths are `/api/users` and you set this to `/api`, the generated path constants used for runtime requests will be `/users`.
+This also influences `endpointBaseName` which can affect generated function/hook names and query keys.
+Type names (e.g., derived from `baseNameForTypes`) will still use the original, unstripped path.
+If `undefined` or an empty string, no prefix stripping occurs.
+Can be overridden by the `--strip-path-prefix` CLI flag.
 *   *(Other fields like `baseDir` also exist).*

 **Example `sg-schema-sync.config.js`:**